 Foothills Gateway, Inc. will monitor services and supports for individuals in services per HCPF rules and regulations.
-Monitoring and follow-up activities are necessary to ensure each individual's care plan is implemented and adequately addresses the health and safety and service needs of each individual documented in the annual service plan.
-The frequency and level of monitoring shall meet the guidelines of the program in which the person is enrolled.
+Monitoring and follow-up activities are necessary to ensure each individual's service plan is implemented and adequately addresses the health and safety and service needs of each individual documented in the annual service plan.
+The frequency and level of monitoring will meet the guidelines of the program in which the person is enrolled.

-The individual and the team should assess what is working and not working for the individual, what is truly important to versus important for the individual and integrate what has been learned in the prior six months in order to plan for the next six months.
+The individual and the team should assess what is working and not working for the individual, what is truly important to versus important for the individual, and integrate what has been learned in the prior six months in order to plan for the next six months.
 Everyone should be given the opportunity to share what has been learned and have an opportunity to help shape the next six months of services.
-The Case Manager will help facilitate the discussion, collect the information and make changes to the service plan and 100.2 as appropriate.
-The Case Manager will also summarize what is learned in a log note entered in the BUS.
+The Case Manager will help facilitate the discussion, collect the information and make changes to the service plan and level of care assessment as appropriate.
+The Case Manager will also summarize what is learned in a log note entered in the HCPF Care and Case Management System.

-At a minimum monitoring shall include for each person to assure:
+At a minimum, monitoring will include for each person to assure:

-- 1. Completion of Initial or Continued Stay Review of functional eligibility (LTC 100.2 Assessment). - 2.
+- 1. Completion of Initial or Continued Stay Review of functional eligibility. - 2.
 The delivery and quality of services and supports identified in the Service Plan (SP), the prior authorization request (PAR), and the utilization of these services. - 3.
-The health, safety and welfare of the individuals. - 4.
-The Community Centered Board (CCB), and service agency practices promote a person's ability to engage in self- determination, self-representation, self-advocacy and person-centered planning.
+The health, safety and welfare of the individuals. - The Case Management Agency, and service agency practices promote a person's ability to engage in self- determination, self-representation, self-advocacy and person-centered planning.